mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 -  It might be that your download got corrupted and is missing files (common with bad wifi and bad internet connection in general), in that case, try to find a better internet connection before trying to download again.
 Krita should be around 80 to 100 MB in size when downloading.
 -  It might be that something went wrong during installation.
 Check whether your harddrive is full and reinstall Krita with at least 120 MB of empty space.
 If not, and the problem still occurs, there might be something odd going on with your device and it's recommended to find a computer expert to diagnose what is the problem.
--  Some unzippers don't unpack our zipfiles correctly.
+-  Some unzippers don't unpack our ZIP files correctly.
 The native ones on Windows, OSX and most Linux distributions should be just fine, and we recommend using them.
 -  You manually, using a file manager deleted or moved resources around, and thus Krita cannot find them anymore.

 What Graphics Cards does Krita support?